KMDLabs/LabsNotary/README.md

 */15 * * * * /home/<your_username>/StakedNotary/utxosplitter.sh >> /home/<your_username>/utxo_split.log 2>&1
 ```

-## Alright's instructions
-There is the file `staked.json` in this repo, the pubkeys and IP's of our selected notaries need to go in this file.
-If you change it everyone needs to update.
-The `minsigs` parameter is how many notaries a notarization requires.
-The number of IP's in this file must always be exactly 8 or iguana will crash, you can use some more than once if needed.

-The file `start_iguana.sh` contains an area called `ADD NOTARY AREA` you need to add every notaries IP to this part, copy paste the curl call and change the IP.
-Its not great having to have everyones IP recorded in a central place, but the network seems to break otherwise, especially if they are changed at some point.

-I have set the port to `9999` this is the only port that NEEDS to be open on the notary node's unless you want them to seed the assetchains aswell.
-I would advise having seperate seeds if possibe.

-Of couse each pubkey will need some KMD and some of the AC being notarized.
-Make sure you send some, if they have UTXO splitter on cron, it will take car of everything, as soon as funds arrive the node will split and start notarizing.

-I advise we also change the pubkey from the 4 I have for scaletest, we should have new ones.
-Iguana can use a WIF, I tested it.
-No need for a passphrase.

 ### Adding New Coins
 This is the coolest part, super happy about it.
 Simply add the coins params to `assetchains.json` (make sure you have the `freq` param it is required!) and submit a PR and merge it.
 Then have ALL operators:
 ```shell